USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_running_a_simulation.md

 ### 5.2.2 Zip file Installation

 Zip files of the CMAQ source code are available from the public GitHub repository.
-Click the button "Clone or download" from https://github.com/USEPA/CMAQ/tree/5.3 and select "Download ZIP" to download a Zip file of the CMAQv5.3 repository.
+Click the button "Clone or download" from https://github.com/USEPA/CMAQ and select "Download ZIP" to download a Zip file of the CMAQv5.3 repository.
 Alternatively, you may download the Zip file from the [EPA CMAQ website](https://www.epa.gov/cmaq/access-cmaq-source-code).

 Reference input/output data for testing the installation of the software are available from the CMAS Center; *data are not available through GitHub*.
 You must register/login to access the source codes and data from the CMAS Center.

 In the directory where you would like to install CMAQ, unzip the model distribution file:

-`unzip CMAQ-5.3.zip`
+`unzip CMAQ-master.zip`

 The following directories will be created:

 ```
-CMAQ-5.3/CCTM
+CMAQ-master/CCTM
-CMAQ-5.3/PREP
+CMAQ-master/PREP
-CMAQ-5.3/POST
+CMAQ-master/POST
-CMAQ-5.3/UTIL
+CMAQ-master/UTIL
-CMAQ-5.3/DOCS
+CMAQ-master/DOCS
 ```

 The Git and Zip file installation options will produce slightly different subdirectories on your Linux system.
-The base installation directory using the git clone command will be `CMAQ_REPO`; the directory from the Zip file will be `CMAQ-5.3`.
+The base installation directory using the git clone command will be `CMAQ_REPO`; the directory from the Zip file will be `CMAQ-master`.
 The subsequent instructions in this guide will be based on the git clone installation.
-For Zip file installations, replace CMAQ_REPO with CMAQ-v5.3 in the instructions that follow.
+For Zip file installations, replace `CMAQ_REPO` with `CMAQ-master` in the instructions that follow.
 The differences in the directory names highlights the difference in functionality between the two options.
 Cloning the repository gives the user access to the full repository and its history, while downloading the Zip file will only give access to version 5.3.

 ## 5.3 The CMAQ Repository Structure